allthingstalk/nodejs-client-examples/intel/README.md

 The Intel XDK IOT Edition is a Integrated Development Environment (IDE) built especially for Intel IoT Devices.
 It's primary use is to make it easier to prototype with hardware controllers and front-end HTML5 apps using an all in one solution for development and testing.

 ### Download the XDK
-Follow download the software from the Intel website:
+Follow the link and download the software from the Intel website:

 [https://software.intel.com/en-us/html5/xdk-iot](https://software.intel.com/en-us/html5/xdk-iot)

 If you would like the techie guide follow Intel's [getting started page](https://software.intel.com/en-us/xdk/docs/getting-started-with-intel-xdk-iot-edition)

 ### Preparing your Controller
 #### Edison

 The Edison has everything onboard to get started, but you will have to configure the device and connect it to your WiFi network.
-This is a one-time action to get setup and requires connecting directly to the Edison with a serial cable, here's the steps:
+This is a one-time action to get setup and requires connecting directly to the Edison with a serial cable, here are the steps:

 - Connect your Edison to the breakout board and power it up
-- Time to configure the Edison, here's a guide depending on what OS your computer uses:
+- Time to configure the Edison, in short you need to connect via serial connection and run the configuration command,here's a detailed guide depending on what OS your computer uses:
 	- [For Windows](https://software.intel.com/en-us/articles/getting-started-with-the-intel-edison-board-on-windows)
 	- [For Mac OS](https://software.intel.com/en-us/articles/getting-started-with-the-intel-edison-board-on-mac#terminal)
 	- [For Linux](https://software.intel.com/en-us/articles/getting-started-with-the-intel-edison-board-on-linux#terminal)